msndvlpr/porsche_ebike/README.md

 ### Structure
 - **Repositories**: There are three repositories under `packages` directory, including `AuthenticationRepository` for user login stuff and the handling related business logic, `BikeMetadataRepository` for bike metadata handling and related business logic and also
- `HardwareConnectivityRepository` for handling USB abd BLE connection and data transmission from different devices.
+ `HardwareConnectivityRepository` for handling USB abd BLE connectivity stuff and data transmission from different devices.
+Each repository might also benefit from one or more APIs depending on its responsibilities.
 - **APIs**: There are 4 APIs (or data-sources) under `packages` directory, including `NetworkAPI` for handling http requests from backend, `SecureStorageAPI` for storing and handling important data storage on the local, `BleConnectionAPI` for handling all Bluetooth related connectivity and `UsbConnectionAPI` for handling connectivity over USP port.
-- **Modules**: Project has different modules based on the different features of the app, they are `User Authentication`, `Vehicle Search` and `Vehicle Auction`.
-Then each module contains its own sub folders including `provider`, `model`, `view` and `widget` (some of them might be not available for every module).
+- **Modules**: Project has different modules based on the different features of the app, they are `app`, `user login` and `bike dashboard`.
+Then each module contains its own sub folders including `state` for provider and State Management, `model` for Entities, `view` for User Interface and `widget` for reusable view elements.
-  - **provider**: Serving as the state management framework and also acting as a intermediary layer between the repositories and the UI layer
-  - **model**: Containing the data models necessary for UI layer.
-  - **view**: Serving as the contacting point of the application with user interaction and only responsible for data representation and not any business logic.
-  - **widget**: Containing necessary UI widgets for reusing in different views.

 (Following is the project structure based on MVVM pattern)